-Myths like the Children of Lir, the Germanic Swan Maidens and the Norse Valkyries, who were either cursed to become swans, or could shift their shape at will, are found all over Europe.
+Myths, like the Children of Lir, the Germanic Swan Maidens, and the Norse Valkyries, who were either cursed to become swans, or could shift their shape at will, are found all over Europe.
 The word “swan” has “the same root as the Latin word sonare meaning sounding…referring to the singing swan…the strange cry made by the old swans when dying on the ice is probably the hook for the projection of the swan song.”

-Rooted in nature animal groom tales speak of balance and harmony between humans and the natural world.
+Rooted in nature, animal groom tales speak of balance and harmony between humans and the natural world.
 As our ancestors would have tracked the stars, they too would have observed the migration paths of wild deer.
-They would have seen how the deer sheds its antlers which then grow again.
-Indeed “any animals that has this kind of cycle becomes associated with the cosmic cycles.”
+They would have seen how the deer sheds its antlers, which then grow again.
+Indeed “any animal that has this kind of cycle becomes associated with the cosmic cycles.”

-When awe is invoked, sacredness enters and invisible ties are drawn between humans and the land.
+When awe is invoked, sacredness enters, and invisible ties are drawn between humans and the land.
 This is represented by the various nature deities found throughout world mythology.
 Connected to this, both the shaman and the hunter saw the importance of maintaining balance between all things.
-This is seen with Anteros, Cupid, and in tales of the seal and fox woman.
+This is seen with Anteros, Cupid, and in tales of the seal and fox-woman.
 They take their cloak of feathers, their skin, or their pelt, and are gone.

-Often when we fall in love we believe the tighter we hold on to them, the less likely we are to lose them, when, in fact, the opposite is true.
-To the young heart love is exciting and terrifying.
-At first we are eager to wade into its mysterious waters.
-To the place where everyday life becomes remote.
+Often, when we fall in love, we believe the tighter we hold on to them, the less likely we are to lose them when, in fact, the opposite is true.
+To the young heart, love is exciting and terrifying.
+At first, we are eager to wade into its mysterious waters, to the place where everyday life becomes remote.
 The trouble is that our perceptions of love and sex are heavily influenced by society and our parents.
-Distrust and ignorance often take root, and from it we reap what we sow.
+Mistrust and ignorance often take root and, from it, we reap what we sow.

 Meaningless sex brings mostly loneliness and self-loathing.
-It is therefore, imperative that you do not allow anyone to influence or dictate to you what is ‘normal.’
+It is, therefore, imperative that you do not allow anyone to influence or dictate to you what is “normal.”
 It all comes down to respect, both for yourself and others.

 I have always thought that there is so much possibility in this world.
-However, most people don’t want to put themselves out there.
-Many of us are like the Prince, bound up by conventions and what others think of us, but as Manly P Hall wrote, if you long for the beautiful and the true, then you “must claim it from a heart of sorrow and sadness.
+However, most people don”t want to put themselves out there.
+Many of us are like the Prince, bound up by conventions, and what others think of us but, as Manly P Hall wrote, if you long for the beautiful and the true, then you “must claim it from a heart of sorrow and sadness.
 Peace will never be found without labour.
 So go with the faith of a true prince into the world, which is a forest of nettles, for the world is filled with aggravating, prickling and tearing and wounding things…but there is beauty in all things.
 If your life has been deprived of it, go forth like the prince and claim it.”

-In stories royalty often symbolise a divine agency, or unseen, higher power that carries us through difficult times.
+In stories, royalty often symbolises a divine agency, or unseen, higher power, that carries us through difficult times.
 Being a prince is not about being rich, it is about strength of character, grace and humility.
-For as the Sufi’s tell us, “grace makes you irresistible, grace makes you invulnerable as your eyes shine like those of a drunken lover!”
+For as the Sufi”s tell us, “grace makes you irresistible, grace makes you invulnerable as your eyes shine like those of a drunken lover!”